jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/01-statements/README.md

 }
 ```

-1. "Hello" is an expression and it can't be on its own on a single line of code without a statement.
+1. "Hello" is an expression and it can't be on its own on a single line of code without a statement. *CORRECT*
 2. By removing the double-quotes surrounding the "Hello".
 Like this: Hello
 3. By moving "Hello" out of the func main.